 Murray was approved for trial inclusion in the Episcopal Church’s book of saints, “Holy Women, Holy Men” in a 2012 vote.
 Usually the Episcopalians wait until 50 years after a person has died before making granting sainthood, but for Murray the church set aside the rule and approved “trial use” of materials commemorating her now.

 Others have written extensively about her many accomplishments, but material on Murray’s sexuality is hard to find.
 She did not speak publicly about her sexual orientation or gender identity issues, but she left ample evidence of these struggles in her letters and personal writings.

-Anna Pauline (Pauli) Murray was born November 20, 1910 in Baltimore, Maryland and raised in Durham, North Carolina.
+Anna Pauline (Pauli) Murray (November 20, 1910 – July 1, 1985) was born in Baltimore, Maryland and raised in Durham, North Carolina.
 She became aware of her queer sexuality early in life.
 In Pauli Murray and Caroline Ware: Forty Years of Letters in Black and White, historian Anne Firor Scott explains: